mozilla/UCOSP-winter-2018_TrackingTechnologies/analyses/eval_analysis.md

 We base the majority of the analysis on a single sample of 10,000 random webpages.
 We also take 10 smaller samples of 5,000 webpages that is used to look for sampling biases in the analysis.

-#### This notebook looks at 8 aspects of the "script_loc_eval" row in the crawl dataset:
+#### This notebook looks at 9 aspects of the "script_loc_eval" row in the crawl dataset:
+1. What % of total function calls are created using eval.
-1. What % of webpages use eval atleast once.
+2. What % of webpages use eval atleast once.
-2. The number of unique scripts that use eval.
+3. The number of unique scripts that use eval.
-3. Out of the scripts on webpages that use eval, how many scripts are 3rd party scripts.
+4. Out of the scripts on webpages that use eval, how many scripts are 3rd party scripts.
-4. Summary statistics about the # of eval calls per webpage.
+5. Summary statistics about the # of eval calls per webpage.
-5. For all the webpages that use eval at least once, How many times is eval used by these webpages and what % of total function calls are eval calls.
+6. For all the webpages that use eval at least once, How many times is eval used by these webpages and what % of total function calls are eval calls.
-6. A visualization of the distribution of the # of eval calls.
+7. A visualization of the distribution of the # of eval calls.
-7. A visualization of the distribution of the % of function calls for a webpage that are created using eval.
+8. A visualization of the distribution of the % of function calls for a webpage that are created using eval.
-8. A visualization of the relationship between the # of eval calls and the % of function calls that are created using eval.
+9. A visualization of the relationship between the # of eval calls and the % of function calls that are created using eval.

 #### Through this analysis we found that:
+1. ~3.3% of functions are created using eval.
-1. ~9% of webpages use eval at least once.
+2. ~9% of webpages use eval at least once.
 This observation is consistent between multiple samples as there is little variance.
-2. ~50% of scripts that use eval are unique and those scripts are part of a small number of domain entities.
+3. ~3% of scripts that use eval are unique and those scripts are part of a small number of domain entities.
-3. ~66% of scripts are hosted on 3rd party domains.
+4. ~33% of scripts are hosted on 3rd party domains.
-4. Webpages tend to only have 1-3 function calls created using eval.
+5. Webpages tend to only have 1-3 function calls created using eval.
 However some webpages use eval significantly more often.
-5. Webpages tend to either have all of their function calls created using eval, or a few functions created using eval.
+6. Webpages tend to either have all of their function calls created using eval, or a few functions created using eval.
-6. There is no correlation between the # of eval calls and the % of function calls that are created using eval.
+7. There is no correlation between the # of eval calls and the % of function calls that are created using eval.

 ```python